AntiPoney/Blender_x_Enfusion_CollectionWithArmatureExporter/README.md

 # Blender X Enfusion - collections With Armature Exporter

-A Blender add-on export collection to the enfusion default fbx batch folder but with the armature of the scene
+A Blender add-on to export collection(s) to the enfusion default fbx batch folder but with the armature of the scene

 ## Features